Atrociously/stilts/book/src/template_macro.md

 ---

 The template derive macro has multiple arguments which can be used to tweak how the macro generates the template code.
-Some of the arguments are used to override behavior described in the [configuration](./configuration.md) section.
+Some arguments are used to override behavior described in the [configuration](./configuration.md) section.

 Either **path** or **content** must be specified